andriesfilmer/gtd/cheatsheets/mailserver/DEBUG.md

     552   Requested mail action aborted: exceeded storage allocation 553   Requested action not taken: mailbox name not allowed 554   Transaction failed
+    577   You don't have permission to send to the recipient